-Not long after Californian winemakers mastered Chardonnay, they seemed to have lost their way.
+Not long after Californian winemakers mastered Chardonnay, many seemed to have lost their way.

 MEIOMI has rediscovered it.